 Our team is dedicated to improve care fast.
 We do this by developing applications for medical treatments and diagnostics that are closely aligned with current practices.
 These developments as well as our own innovations spawn limitless opportunities to refine and improve care.

-We are moving fast: A full clinical development plan for our first base technology (the NC-Scan) including location selection, is available.
+Our team is moving fast: A full clinical development plan for our first base technology (the NC-Scan) including location selection, is available.
 Registration as a diagnostic tool with the FDA and the EMA is expected within 40 months of financing.

 We are currently working on several products in the development program for the treatment of tumors with naturally occurring necrosis as well as on internal irradiation with necrosis caused by treatments with chemotherapy that work partially but that do not kill enough tumorcells